anenchu/rc-spanishIdValidator/README.md

 # rc-spanishIdValidator [Work in progress]

-This is and AngularJS library which provides validation directives for common Spanish official ID numbers like DNI or NIF.
+This is an AngularJS library which provides validation directives for common Spanish official ID numbers like DNI or NIF.

 ###Usage and examples

-The usage of the validation directives is very easy.
-Each input you want to validate must contain the **ng-model** and the directive, **rc-dni** in this example.
-Now the directive will set invalid the input if it is not correct.
+Each input you want to validate must contain the ng-model and the custom directive rc-dni.
+An example of application can be found below:

 ```
 <input type="text"